wlach/wrla.ch/_src/posts/2012-03-22-eideticker-dashboard-update.md

     Date: 2012-03-22T00:00:00
     Tags: Eideticker, Mozilla

-*[ For more information on the Eideticker software I&#8217;m referring to, see [this entry][1] ]*
+_[ For more information on the Eideticker software I'm referring to, see [this entry][1] ]_

-Since my [first Eideticker dashboard post][2] was [so well received][3], I thought I&#8217;d give a quick update on another metric that I just brought online: checkerboarding (a.k.a. the amount of time you spend waiting to see the full page after you do a swipe on your mobile device).
+Since my [first Eideticker dashboard post][2] was [so well received][3], I thought I'd give a quick update on another metric that I just brought online: checkerboarding (a.k.a. the amount of time you spend waiting to see the full page after you do a swipe on your mobile device).

 <a href="http://wrla.ch/blog/2012/03/eideticker-dashboard-update/checkerboard_dashboard/" rel="attachment wp-att-503"><img src="/files/2012/03/checkerboard_dashboard.png" alt="" title="checkerboard_dashboard" width="715" height="485" class="alignnone size-full wp-image-503" srcset="/files/2012/03/checkerboard_dashboard-300x203.png 300w, /files/2012/03/checkerboard_dashboard.png 715w" sizes="(max-width: 715px) 100vw, 715px" /></a>